 Countless Americans are struggling to make their current mortgage payments, even after taking out a second mortgage.
 More and more of them are looking into refinancing their existing mortgage and second mortgage, but they’re not sure if it’s actually possible for them.
 Can you refinance second mortgage loans?
 And can you refinance your first mortgage with a second mortgage?

 The short answer to that question is yes.
 In this article, we will walk you through the steps to refinancing with a second mortgage and explain the pros and cons of refinancing.
 You’ll also learn about an alternative to mortgage refinancing.

 Refinancing Your Mortgages

-Refinancing a First and Second Mortgage
+Refinancing a First & Second Mortgage Together